vmware/vic-product/docs/user_doc/vic_vsphere_admin/set_up_ops_user.md

 When you deploy a VCH, a user account that you specify in `--ops-user` must have the correct privileges to allow the VCH to perform these operations. vSphere Integrated Containers Engine does not currently create the required roles, so to assign privileges to the `--ops-user` user account, you must manually create user roles in vSphere before you deploy the VCH.
 You assign  privileges to those roles, and assign the roles to the user account to use in `--ops-user`.

+- For information about how to create vSphere roles, see [vSphere Permissions and User Management Tasks](https://pubs.vmware.com/vsphere-65/topic/com.vmware.vsphere.security.doc/GUID-5372F580-5C23-4E9C-8A4E-EF1B4DD9033E.html) in the vSphere documentation.
+- For information about how to assign permissions to objects in the vSphere Inventory, see [Add a Permission to an Inventory Object](https://pubs.vmware.com/vsphere-65/topic/com.vmware.vsphere.security.doc/GUID-A0F6D9C2-CE72-4FE5-BAFC-309CFC519EC8.html) in the vSphere documentation.

 **Procedure**

 1. In the vSphere Web Client, create a user group, for example `VIC Ops Users`, and add the appropriate user accounts to the user group.